Rio Grande Gorge Bridge: Suicide problem

-Bridge height discrepancy
+Span height discrepancy

-Although one of the highest bridges in the US, exactly how high the main span is above ground is unclear.
+Although one of the highest bridges in the United States, exactly how high the main span is above ground is unclear.
 When it was placed on the National Register of Historic Places in 1967, this distance was cited as 650 ft over the Rio Grande.

-Today that number is still widely used.
+Today, that number is still widely used.

-In 2010 however, the Highest Bridges Web Site came out with a substantially lower (565 ft) figure.
+However, in 2010, the Highest Bridges Web Site came out with a substantially lower (565 ft) figure.
 This height was most likely derived using a laser range finder but the site did not specifically reference it that way.
 Wikipedia used this 565 ft figure in 2012 when updating its List of bridges in the United States by height, but kept the 650 ft figure for the bridge in its Rio Grande del Norte National Monument article.

-And then in 2015, a height of 600 ft appeared on the scene.
-An author of a bridge book noted this discrepancy and recommended this compromise number be used until the matter was authoritatively resolved.
-This 600’ figure then cropped up in a January 2016 Materials Performance Magazine white paper about the bridge's then just completed inspection by the New Mexico Department of Transportation.
+In 2015, a height of 600 ft appeared on the scene.
+The author of a bridge book noted this discrepancy and recommended this compromise number be used until the matter was authoritatively resolved.
+This height figure then cropped up in a January 2016 Materials Performance magazine white paper about the bridge's then just completed inspection by the New Mexico Department of Transportation.

 In popular culture

-The bridge has appeared in several films, including Natural Born Killers, Twins, White Sands, She's Having a Baby, The Signal, Paul, Vacation, Wild Hogs, and Terminator Salvation.
+The bridge has appeared in many films, including Natural Born Killers, Twins, White Sands, She's Having a Baby, The Signal, Paul, Vacation, Wild Hogs, and Terminator Salvation.